 Certificates are $10.00 per certified copy.
 Uncertified copies are $0.50 if you come into the office or $1.00 by mail payable through money orders made payable to the Catawba County Register of Deeds.
 Uncertified copies of all vital records are open to public inspection.
 Cash or debit cards are accepted when a request is made in person.

 How can I obtain a Birth Certificate?
-BY MAIL:

 Submit a written request to include:

 full name of the person named on the certificate